Sabayon/sabayon-website-next/content/article/sabayon_2018_critical_announcement.md

 Thanks to
 [Joe Cuchac](https://plus.google.com/u/1/112606733744204696895/posts/fVaWrXkHUsn)
-for bringing this issue to our attention earlier today, and to concerned\_, iTitou, and Mr-Hide from IRC for their assistance in tracking down the source.
+for bringing this issue to our attention earlier today, and to nks0ne, iTitou, and Mr-Hide from IRC for their assistance in tracking down the source.